 Postgraduate diplomas and certificates allow learners to build on the skills and knowledge gained in a degree and are available in a variety of subjects.

-Postgraduate diplomas and certificates are equivalent to level 7 qualifications.
+Postgraduate diplomas and certificates are equivalent to a level 7 qualification and usually:

-A full-time postgraduate diploma usually takes around 30 weeks to complete.
+- A full-time postgraduate diploma takes around 30 weeks to complete.

-A full-time postgraduate certificate usually takes around 15 weeks to complete.
+- A full-time postgraduate certificate takes around 15 weeks to complete.